HLR/DomiKnowS/developer/KNOWLEDGE.md

 `word = Concept('word')` creates a concept with name `'word'` (implicitly attached to the enclosing graph) and assign it to Python variable `word`.

 `pair = Concept(word, word)` can be used to create a concept `pair` with two `word`s being its arguments (two `HasA` relations are needed to establish the type of connections later).
-This decration does not include an explicit name.
+This declaration does not include an explicit name.
 If an explicit name is desired, use keyword `name=` as an argument.
 For example, `pair = Concept(word, word, name='pair')`.
 This new node will also be attached to the enclosing graph.
 A `HasA` relation will be added between the new concept and each argument concept.
 In other words, two `HasA` concepts will be created from `pair` to `word`.
 This can be done as follows,